Karrtii/CookBook/README.md

 Ran out of time before implementing this.
 Should be doable though.
 Solution would be to use Firebase and store ratings there and retrive.

 Temporary solution: None.

+5. Could add confirmation pop up when deleting a recipe.